AlexChesser/dotnetcore-training/README.md

 # dotnetcore-training
-A roughly one-hour introduction to dotnetcore notes for an instructor-led professional development session
+A roughly one-hour introduction to dotnetcore notes for an instructor-led professional development session.

+## learning objective

+At the end of this training, participants should:
+- know what is meant by the terms "application lifecycle" and "request lifecycle"
+- have an understanding of the dotnetcore application lifecycle
+- have an understanding of the dotnetcore request lifecycle
+- know how to run the visual studio code debugger

+### not covered
+specifically not covered at this time is C# language specifics

 ## download and setup